aws/pgactive/md/functions.md

 to schema-qualify their names.

   **Warning**
-  Do [*not*] directly call functions with the prefix `internal`, they are intended for [BDR]\'s internal use only and may lack sanity checks present in the public-facing functions and [*could break your replication setup*].
+  Do [*not*] directly call functions with the prefix `_bdr` and suffix `_private`, they are intended for [BDR]\'s internal use only and may lack sanity checks present in the public-facing functions and [*could break your replication setup*].
 Stick to using the functions documented here, others are subject to change without notice.

 In the latest version of BDR, some of the user-facing extension SQL functions or views are renamed to be more redable and consistent, following is the list shows the changes: